LombardiDaniel/Freya/README.md

 ## Deployment

-Freya is intended to be a cheap autonomous garden, used primarily on apartment verandas.
-The software is written in C++ Arduino, and has a few sensors in it, that can be used and combined to measure/do what ever the user feels like.
+Freya is intended to be a cheap autonomous garden, used primarily in apartment verandas.
+It is not intended to be used on any sort of commercial level.
+Thus, it was designed to be cheap and easy to build.
 There is no Soil Acidity sensor because they can be quite expensive, and therefore, are over the desired budget.
 It needs one power source (a simple 110V power outlet will do) but needs to be stepped down to 9-12V, to be suitable to the Arduino.

 ## Built With